 The world is currently under a state of quarantine, with all travel between different countries being stopped.
 The primary cause of these restrictions is a deadly virus, which has killed many people and caused extensive damage to other countries.
 As a result, the World Health Organization (WHO) has set up a Travel Restriction to try and stop the spread of the virus.
 The WHO has told people in the affected countries to stay in their homes, and people in other countries have been advised not to travel to the affected countries.

-Since the discovery, the virus has been investigated by scientists from around the world, with the goal of better understanding how the virus functions and how it can be used to prevent the spread of the virus in the future.
+Since its discovery, the virus has been investigated by scientists from around the world.
+Various phenotyping and genotyping tests (learn about genotyping on https://lnhlifesciences.org/genotyping) are performed by scientists with the goal of better understanding how the virus functions and how it can be used to prevent the spread of the virus in the future.
 As a result, scientists have made leaps and bounds in their understanding of the virus and have developed many vaccines and treatments in the process.